zggl/deck.gl/dev-docs/roadmaps/tile-layer-roadmap.md

 ### PR [TerrainLayer WIP](https://github.com/uber/deck.gl/pull/3984)

-This PR is just an example of how the existing TileLayer can be used to do new things.
+This PR is just an example of how the existing TileLayer can be used to do new things, so no direct concerns need to be addressed.
-- Look at the PR and see if any simplifications could be done by changing the TileLayer.
+- Look at the example and see if any simplifications could be done by improving the TileLayer API.
 - We could potentially offer some utilities for image data loading and terrain generation - TBD, see WIP work on image data loading in loaders.gl.